epinio/epinio/docs/user/tutorials/install_epinio_on_rancher_desktop.md

 Make sure Rancher Desktop is running.

-Since there might be cases where Rancher Desktop reports Kubernetes as running but some pods are not yet ready the state can be manually verified by executing in a terminal `kubectl get pods -A` and veryfing that all pods report the status `Running` or `Completed`.
+Rancher Desktop can report Kubernetes as running while some pods are actually not yet ready.
+Manual verification is possible by executing the command `kubectl get pods -A` in a terminal and checking that all pods report either `Running` or `Completed` as their status.

 ### Windows